The College of Liberal Arts and Sciences policies

 • The committee may ask further questions of each witness.

-• Each party may present a closing statement, which summarizes the information that was presented.
+• Each party may present a closing statement, which summarizes the information presented.

 College board deliberations and recommendations

-Following the presentation of information and closing statements, the Student Affairs and Grievances Committee will discuss the information that has been presented and the reasonable inferences to be drawn from it.
+Following the presentation of information and closing statements, the Student Affairs and Grievances Committee discusses the information presented and the reasonable inferences to be drawn from it.
 Only the committee, its legal advisor, if any, and the academic integrity officer may be present during the deliberations.
 Neither the student nor the instructor may be present during the deliberations.

-The Student Affairs and Grievances Committee will prepare and send a written recommendation to the dean within five business days of the hearing.
-The written recommendation will include findings of fact and a statement of the reasons for the recommendation.
-It will also be signed by the Student Affairs and Grievances Committee chair.
+The Student Affairs and Grievances Committee prepares and sends a written recommendation to the dean within five business days of the hearing.
+The written recommendation includes findings of fact and a statement of the reasons for the recommendation.
+It is signed by the Student Affairs and Grievances Committee chair.
 If the recommendation is not unanimous, dissenting opinions should be reflected in the recommendation.

 Review and decision by dean

-After reviewing the Student Affairs and Grievances Committee's recommendation, the dean will render a written decision which affirms, denies or accepts the Student Affairs and Grievances Committee’s recommendation with modifications.
+After reviewing the Student Affairs and Grievances Committee's recommendation, the dean renders a written decision that affirms, denies or accepts the Student Affairs and Grievances Committee's recommendation with modifications.

 The dean’s decision is final and may not be further appealed unless the dean recommends that the provost suspend or expel the student from the university.